Skip to content

 1. The Chemical Form of the Nutrient Is Poorly Chosen

 This is the number one cause.
 Each nutrient exists in several chemical forms, and they are not equivalent in terms of absorption.
 Magnesium oxide, the cheapest form on the market, has a bioavailability of about 4%.
-Magnesium bisglycinate or citrate, depending on their nature, reach 70 to 80% absorption.
+Magnesium bisglycinate or citrate, depending on their nature, are markedly better absorbed and much better tolerated, although the exact percentage varies across studies and measurement protocols.
 It is the same molecule, but the result in your body is radically different.

-The same principle applies to vitamin B12: cyanocobalamin is the most common synthetic form and the least well assimilated; methylcobalamin or adenosylcobalamin are the active forms that your body uses directly, without prior conversion.
+The same principle applies to vitamin B12: cyanocobalamin is the most common synthetic form in supplements.
+Current evidence does not show a significant difference in overall absorption compared with the so-called active forms (methylcobalamin, adenosylcobalamin); however, people with genetic variants that limit B12 conversion (see below) may respond better to methylated forms.
 For iron, bisglycinate is much better tolerated and absorbed than classic ferrous sulfate.
 Reading the ingredient list in detail, and not just the name of the nutrient, changes everything.

 2. Intestinal Health Blocks Absorption